Pact resolves suit over officer's 'deviant' photos of women

 BATON ROUGE, La.
 (AP) — A settlement has been reached in a federal lawsuit that accuses a Louisiana police officer of forcing two women to expose their breasts so he could photograph them during a roadside encounter.

-A court filing says the settlement was reached Wednesday, but attorneys for the two women and the city of Ville Platte said Thursday that the terms haven’t been finalized yet.
+A court filing says the settlement was reached Wednesday, but attorneys for the two women and the city of Ville Platte said Thursday that the deal’s terms haven’t been finalized yet.

-The lawsuit alleges that Ville Platte police officer Larry Paul Fontenot threatened the women with arrest if they didn’t comply with his “deviant sexual demands.”
-The suit also claims Fontenot showed his photographs of the women to other officers after the August 2015 encounter.
+The lawsuit asserts that Ville Platte police officer Larry Paul Fontenot threatened the women with arrest and with pepper spray if they didn’t comply with his “deviant sexual demands.”
+The suit also claims Fontenot showed his photographs of the women to other officers shortly after the August 2015 encounter.

 One of the women filed a complaint against Fontenot.
 He was arrested on extortion and video voyeurism charges and resigned from the police department.